- student life

 - Student learning driven by motivation and curiosity.

 - The relationship between individuals learning from each other.

-In seeking out meaningful collaborations, a dedicated Community and Learning Partnerships staff member connects multiple dots and parties.
+In seeking out meaningful collaborations, a dedicated Community Engagement and Learning Lead connects multiple dots and parties.

 The process begins with classroom teachers and understanding the specific subject matter being taught.
 Research is then conducted to pinpoint an appropriate partner with expertise in that domain.

 Finally, using the school’s extensive network of alumni and community members or by tapping companies in particular industries, an appropriate connection is made.

 Working together with the learning partner and faculty member, the Community Engagement and Learning Lead brings their knowledge as an educator to assist with the format, resources required, and execution of each learning partnership.

 The objective is to ensure that the agreed-upon learning partnership enhances and strengthens a student’s knowledge, inquiry, and interest in that subject matter.